How to use digital drawing tools, pens & tablets.

 While a pen in hand is much more natural, it can still take a toll on your hands and wrists.
 “As artists, we’re constantly staving off carpal tunnel,” says Mellon.
 “Some people wrap tape around pens to make them thicker, because thinner ones are harder on their hands."
-Figure out what works best for you to create a setup that makes you feel at ease and productive.
+Figure out what works best for you to create a set-up that makes you feel at ease and productive.

 Digital drawing tools aren’t limited to things you can hold.
-Platforms like Photoshop, Adobe Illustrator, and Adobe Fresco come with a range of brush options that allow you to draw or paint in different styles and textures.
-You can also purchase brushes made by other designers and customize your own — there’s no limit to the kinds of brushes you can pair with your pen.
+Platforms like Photoshop, Adobe Illustrator and Adobe Fresco come with a range of brush options that allow you to draw or paint in different styles and textures.
+You can also purchase brushes made by other designers and customise your own — there’s no limit to the kinds of brushes you can pair with your pen.
 Learn more about using and making digital brushes by checking out these tutorials: